cerc-io/stack-orchestrator/app/data/stacks/mobymask-v2/watcher-p2p-network/watcher.md

 * A relay node which is in a federated setup with relay nodes set in the env file
 * A peer node which connects to the watcher relay node as an entrypoint to the MobyMask watcher p2p network.
 This peer listens for messages from other peers on the network and logs them out to the console

-The watcher endpoint is exposed on host port `3001` and the relay node endpoint is exposed on host port `9090`
+The watcher GraphQL endpoint is exposed on host port `3001` and the relay node endpoint is exposed on host port `9090`

 To list down and monitor the running containers: